 - The user is having a problem with Firefox, and it’s obviously of some importance to them, because they made the effort to find the support venue, register, and post about it.
 If they’ve gone that extent, we should expect a level of frustration.
 It would be nice if most users posting in a support forum were calm and civil, but that’s not the nature of the beast.

 I’m not saying the customer is always right; I’m saying don’t argue with them.
-Here are some tips everyone can use when giving technical support:

 - Remind yourself of your purpose there.
 It should be to help others, not to show off your knowledge of Firefox.
 Don’t expect to be treated like royalty by users, just because you’re helping them.
 “Don’t bite the hand that feeds you” does not fly with software users.
 If you don’t think you’re getting enough appreciation, let it be known to the forum manager, not the user.